Silver Lake, Bain vie for photobook maker Shutterfly - sources

 Shutterfly hired boutique investment bank Qatalyst Partners LLC to explore strategic alternatives earlier this year amid increasing competition in its market, according to the sources.

-The company's shares have changed little in the last 12 months, versus a 20 percent rise in the S&P 500 Index .INX.
+The company's shares have changed little in the last 12 months, versus a 20 percent rise in the S&P 500 Index.

 In the second quarter ended July 30, Shutterfly generated $159.1 million in revenue and posted a loss of 63 cents per share.
 The company generates the bulk of its profits during the fourth-quarter holiday season.